Bald eagle’s wing amputated after being shot in West Virginia

 MORGANTOWN, W.Va.
-(WBOY) — A bald eagle found on New Year’s Eve with a gunshot wound to its wing has now had the wing amputated.
+(WBOY) — The Avian Conservation Center of Appalachia’s (ACCA) first patient of the year was a bald eagle who was found in Randolph County by a Department of Natural Resources (DNR) officer on New Years’ Eve with an injured wing.

-The eagle was found by a Department of Natural Resources (DNR) officer and taken to Cheat Lake Animal Hospital the next day, where doctors decided to amputate the wing from the elbow down.
+The bird was taken to the Cheat Lake Animal Hospital the next day, where doctors decided to amputate the wing from the elbow down.

-“It was almost shot off, just kind of hanging by soft tissue,” said Katie Fallon, executive director of the Avian Conservation Center of Appalachia (ACCA).
+“It was almost shot off, just kind of hanging by soft tissue,” said Katie Fallon, executive director of the Avian Conservation Center of Appalachia.

 Fallon said they believe the eagle was downed for up to a week before it was located by the DNR officer and was extremely emaciated, with infection setting into the damaged wing.

-Dr. Jesse Fallon, the director of veterinary medicine for the ACCA and Katie Fallon’s husband, said amputating the wing was the best decision they could make.
-Even though the bird will be handicapped and unable to return to the wild, they believe it can still be saved and live the rest of its life in a zoo or education center.
+Fallon’s husband, Dr. Jesse Fallon, who is the director of veterinary medicine for the ACCA, said amputating the wing was the best decision they could make.
+Even though the bird will be handicapped and unable to return to the wild, they believe the bird can still be saved and live the rest of its life in a zoo or education center.

-The wound is believed to have been caused by a gunshot since metal fragments were found inside the damaged wing after x-rays were taken.
+The wound is believed to be caused by a gunshot, as metal fragments were found inside the damaged wing after x-rays were taken.

 The shooting, capturing or killing of bald eagles is a violation of the Bald and Golden Eagle Protection Act and can result in a fine of up to $100,000, imprisonment for one year, or both, for a first offense, according to the U.S. Fish and Wildlife Service.